MonkeyMan842/MonkeyMan842.github.io/README.md

 ### DeathSlinger
 This is a theme based on the character Deathslinger from DBD
 <br>
-uses a light brown as the as base image with a custom home button and a slightly tinted background
+uses a light brown as the as base image with a custom home button and a slightly tinted backgll My Discord Themesround
 ![Theme Preview](https://monkeyman842.github.io/ex-images/Deathslinger-ex.png)
 <textarea id="Deathslinger-copy" style="display:none;">https://monkeyman842.github.io/themes/Deathslinger.theme.css</textarea>
 <button onclick="copyToClipboard('Deathslinger-copy')">Copy Deathslinger Theme</button>